AgataMaria/CSNotes-missed-semester/CSNotes-L1.md

 \- will tell you which path it would use if you wanted to run it.

-### paths
+### on paths
 Full locations of a resource in your file system.
-In Linux and MacOS everything is mounted to one root name space and then subdirectories are separated by '/'.
+In Linux and MacOS everything is mounted to one root name space and then subdirectories are separated by `/`.
-In Windows a '\' is used to separate directories and every partition has it's own root that has a letter assigned to it (eg. C:\ D:\).
+In Windows a `\` is used to separate directories and every partition has it's own root that has a letter assigned to it (eg. C:\ D:\).
-##### EXTRA
+> EXTRA
-That's because '/' had a different use in MS-DOS - more info [here](https://www.howtogeek.com/181774/why-windows-uses-backslashes-and-everything-else-uses-forward-slashes/)
+> That's because '/' had a different use in MS-DOS - more info [here](https://www.howtogeek.com/181774/why-windows-uses-backslashes-and-everything-else-uses-forward-slashes/)

-**Absolute paths** - 'full' paths - eg. /use/bin/ | C:/Users/%username%/Documents
+_Absolute paths_ - 'full' paths - eg. /use/bin/ | C:/Users/%username%/Documents
-**Relative paths** - path's relative to your current location - eg. ./newdir | './New Folder'.
+_Relative paths_ - path's relative to your current location - eg. ./newdir | './New Folder'.
-(special directories - '.' and '..' - current and parent directory).
+(special directories - `.` and `..` - current and parent directory).

 Generally any app we use wil by default **RUN IN THE CURRENT DIRECTORY (!) unless we give it specific arguments.**

 ### commands - basics (flags / options (switches) / help)
 Most programs take optional arguments that change their behaviour - options and flags usually start with - or -- (also / in Windows - eg. shutdown /r).
 Anything that takes a value is an option, anything that doesn't take a value is a flag.
-_Examples:_ _ls -l_ # you can use just ls, but ls -l give you a more detailed view
+_Examples:_ `ls -l` # you can use just ls, but ls -l give you a more detailed view

 **--help**
 Most programs also implement --help (also -h or /? in Windows), if you add this to the program name it will print out some information about the program - typically usage information.